ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 * [How to Backup Active Directory Fully in Windows Server 2016](https://www.tactig.com/backup-active-directory-windows-server/) from Tactig
 * [How to perform Authoritative Restore of Active Directory Objects - 2012 R2](http://www.itingredients.com/perform-authoritative-restore-active-directory-objects-2012-r2/) from ITIngredients (should work for 2016)
 * [Windows Server 2012 - Active Directory - Backup and Restore, Part 1: System State](http://davidmtechblog.blogspot.com/2014/01/windows-server-2012-active-directory_10.html) from David M Tech Blog (should work for 2016)
+* [How to Add Additional Virtual Hard Disk Drive in VMWare Workstation Tutorial](https://www.youtube.com/watch?v=WMPd0kF4JLM) by The Teacher on YouTube

 ---